basecamp/pow/MANUAL.md

 If you are writing software that interfaces with Pow, you can inspect the running server's status and configuration via HTTP.
 To access this information, open a connection to `localhost` and issue a `GET` request with the header `Host: pow`.
-The available endponts are:
+The available endpoints are:

 * `/status.json`: A JSON-encoded object containing the current Pow server's process ID, version string, and the number of requests it's